materialdigital/pyiron_workflow_environment_deployment/readme.md

 - The users' resources on the server should be proportional to the number of users (~2GB of RAM, 2VCPU, 10GB of storage per users)

 ### Assumptions
 - For the authentication of the users, keycloak is assumed as the authentication provider.
-Therefore, a client id and secret is needed.
+Therefore, a client id and secret are needed.
 - Here, it is assumed that all the jobs are run on the same server as the jupyterhub.
 - The configuration of the hostnames is assumed to be done separately by the admin, e.g. creating the A-record, etc

+### pyiron docker images
+pyiron offers various docker images corresponding to its modules, atomistics, continuum, md, ... .
+The docker images are available on docker hub: [https://hub.docker.com/u/pyiron](https://hub.docker.com/u/pyiron), and the corresponding dockerfiles can also be found via [https://github.com/pyiron/docker-stacks](https://github.com/pyiron/docker-stacks).

 ### The process of the deployment
 1) cloning the current git repository .